EmaSuriano/resume/src/pages/index.md

 _Berlin, Germany_

-A senior software engineer experienced in Frontend development, mentoring engineers, and software architecture.
-Open Source enthusiast, speaker, and writer.
+A senior software engineer with extensive experience in frontend development, mentoring engineers, and software architecture.
+Passionate about open source, public speaking, and technical writing.

 ## Work Experience